Loading...

 How to consume chicken breast meat (broilers or fryers), mixed salad greens without glucose spikes

-Include a source of healthy fats like avocados, nuts, or seeds in your salad to help stabilize blood sugar levels.
+Include a source of healthy fats like avocado, nuts, or olive oil in your salad.
+Healthy fats can help stabilize blood sugar levels.

 Stay Hydrated